nirupama26/neo-bank-dashboard/README.md

 # 💰 NeoBank Dashboard

 A secure full-stack **NeoBank** application built with **React (frontend)** and **Spring Boot (backend)**.
-It enables users to register, log in, view their account balance, and perform credit/debit transactions with JWT-based authentication.
+It enables users to register, log in, view account balance, and perform credit/debit transactions with JWT-based authentication.

 ---